andijakl/universal-beacon/README.md

 ## License & Related Information

-The library is released under the Apache license and is partly based on the [Eddystone™](https://github.com/google/eddystone) specification, which is also released under Apache license - see the LICENSE file for details. iBeacon™ is a Trademark by Apple Inc. Bluetooth® and Bluetooth Smart are registered trademarks of Bluetooth SIG, Inc.
+The library is released under the Apache license and is partly based on the [Eddystone™](https://github.com/google/eddystone) specification, which is also released under Apache license - see the LICENSE file for details. iBeacon™ is a Trademark by Apple Inc. Bluetooth® is a registered trademarks of Bluetooth SIG, Inc.

 The example application is licensed under the GPL v3 license - see LICENSE.GPL for details.